 The results were fixed.
 This couldn’t be helped when an award ceremony comes around–or some sort of competition.
 I read somewhere that someone was mentioning about Angie Cai (the producer of Endless Love) was behind the whole thing with getting Will to win.
 Honestly?
 Someone also pointed out through the same post that: “Why couldn’t she do the same last year for Show and Hai Pai Tian Xin?”
 I must agree with that response.
 Don’t tell me because she learned better this year.
 Unless you can prove it, don’t even go there.
 It does happen in the industry at times and who knows what else behind those curtains YET unless you can prove it, it’s just a bunch of baseless assumptions.
 To make it even worse, someone else blurted out that Will was actually the one buying himself the award.
 Again, honestly?
 This, I could say is impossible without proof.
 Why?
 He focuses his career on music because that’s his passion, but does one drama per year (or so he had announced one time) because of fans who would want to see him in the dramas.
 He’s known to be one of the most extreme workaholics in the industry, never stopping even when he injured his leg performing that one time onstage.
 Would he resort to that method to win?

 Why didn’t I defend Mark when everyone and their cousins were after him for winning two years ago?
 The obvious: I didn’t watch Black & White yet and could only read the news that was surrounding the matter.
 A lame answer to dodge out of the sticky situation, but it’s the truth.
 I wouldn’t want to be talking about a subject that I have no idea about because it would end up worthless when I need to back up my argument.
 Have you ever sit there and listen to some friends talk about a certain popular movie recently shown in the theater and they talked it to death YET you have no idea what it’s about?
 But you ended up pretending you do AND they cornered you with a question regarding the plot or trap you with some questions about the cast (how did you think so and so did)?
 The sad outcome would be they made some stuff up to test you yet you didn’t even realize it until they told you in the end, making you look like an idiot because they knew all along you were bluffing (and just want to teach you a lesson).
 SO, yes I didn’t want to be that idiot.
 Though I never agree with people targeting others, even resorting to name-calling, etc. SO now that I already watched Black & White, how about not dodging the question anymore?
 Did Mark deserve the win?
 Honestly, I think he did.
 I pondered about it a lot when I was watching Black & White–and if I had to go raw without any real first-hand information, I would be too blinded and biased to answer that question.
 But I was glad to hold my judgment while I was watching.
-It seemed like a slow start with Mark’s character–though there were some excitement with the cases and the chase scenes at various points.
+It seemed like a slow start with Mark’s character–though there was some excitement with the cases and the chase scenes at various points.
 Yet there were more actions than scenes where it allowed Mark to show off his ability to express his emotions.
 But somewhere near the ending when the plot focused on revealing more of Ying Xiong’s identity and the trap he fell into, Mark got more chances to prove his talent.
 It was indeed fascinating to watch.
 It wasn’t Mark’s fault that there were less emotional scenes for him.
 It was the way the plot was built.
-It was that Pi Zi had a harsh life and the ups-and-downs of the stuff he went through were ten times worse hence allowing Vic more chances to prove his abilities.
+It was just that Pi Zi had a harsh life and the ups and downs of the stuff he went through were ten times worse hence allowing Vic more chances to prove his abilities.
 I’m not saying that Vic doesn’t deserve it SO don’t put words into my mouth.
 But I’m saying that other elements must be considered before jumping to a conclusion about who deserves it more than whom.
 I think either one of the guys winning would already be a victory for the drama itself.

 Who got it worse–Mark or Will?
 YES, I had to address it too.
 During the commotion and the announcement of the result, Mark must have gotten it worse.
 Though both were equally shocked and emotional to pay attention to other sideshows.
 Yet I think Mark got it worse after the acceptance/appreciative speech and the after-party.
 Just because he was right there witnessing everything.
 People must be whispering and some doubts are out there–thanks to the media’s interpretation as well.
 Mark saw it all and had to endure the whole night.
 Will was in China performing and was watching it on TV.
 Just to get some things cleared out of the way before people assume otherwise, Will had agreed to perform in China first and did not want to cancel the show just because of the award show.
 Some people had interpreted that he didn’t show up because he knew he wouldn’t win (possibly thanks to the media again).
 That might be true to some extent, BUT I think it wouldn’t be a stretch to say that he didn’t want to disappoint the people who were coming to see his performance with the show in China (since he had been known to be quite considerate and always work his best with preparations for the shows).
 If he didn’t care, he wouldn’t even watch, right?
 Of course, he was beyond surprised that he won and even went into extremely shocked mode after learning that he won.
 (It could be seen in this clip that he included after thanking the cast and crew of Endless Love because he said the award did not belong to him only, but to them also.)
 To get back to the point in bold again, I think it’s about the same after the show was over and the media begin weaving stories–and the audience’s reaction.
 And I don’t think there would be anyone who could comfort Will better than Mark since Mark really, truly understand EXACTLY what Will is going through (like both had said in that message above).

 So after all those rants from me, who should be blamed then?
 (YES, I know we must blame someone for our frustration, right?
 SO, of course, I got that part covered.)
 The most obvious answer: GBA panel aka the judges.
 It was them who determined the winner.
 Whatever it was said and done, it was up to them.
-They were the ones who people should be targeting–regardless what you assumed happened behind the scenes.
+They were the ones who people should be targeting–regardless of what you assumed happened behind the scenes.
 But it’s natural to blame the winners because we couldn’t change anything or have a say in the panel, right?
 NO!
 Come on now, could someone come up with a lamer reason to hate?
 To get back to the subject again, if the nominees don’t trust the panel OR care for the GBA, why didn’t they just file some report/statement stating that they DO NOT want to be involved in it altogether?
 Oh, we’re back to the whole “I thought I would win thing again.”
 Scroll up and it goes in circles.
 LOL!

 To get way off-topic but still somewhat on topic, did anyone consider that some of the best dramas of the year didn’t even get mentioned?
 SO how could you rate the fairness of everything or feel the injustice of it all?
-I’m sure everyone of the production team of all the dramas aired last year (and all of the years in the past, in the current, and in the future as well) did their best and put in a lot to work to create all of those dramas for us to see–regardless if we care for the genre or not, BUT they didn’t get mentioned.
+I’m sure every one of the production team of all the dramas aired last year (and all of the years in the past, in the current, and in the future as well) did their best and put in a lot to work to create all of those dramas for us to see–regardless if we care for the genre or not, BUT they didn’t get mentioned.
 What I’m getting at is if you complain about those not winning, what about those who didn’t get nominated?
 The list goes on and on, not just the cast–or the usual upfront producer/director teams either.
 But the people who spent hours to put up the set and get the scenes ready for the shoot.
 Or say those people who spent hours after to clean up after the others are done with the scenes and already went home?
 Do they ever get mentioned?
 We know they exist, but the attention’s always on the forerunners.
 SO imagine how they feel when they are not mentioned at all.
 OR like some people thought they could carry on a show without the help of the so-called “little people.”

 Am I trying to act all mighty and teach people stuff?
 NO, I’m just fed up with seeing so much negativity and what one human being would do to another just because of something they couldn’t change.
 You might think I’m making too big of a deal out of this because they’re entertainers.
 BUT does that mean entertainers DO NOT have feelings or deserve to pursue their dreams or follow their ambition?
 Every one of us has a dream or a goal we’re working toward.
 You might think one is silly or another.
 You might choose to be a doctor because you want to save lives, others could choose to become singers/song-writers/actors–or whatever you name it.
 But it doesn’t make one career/profession more superior than the other.
-We’re just all different from one another and the path we choose make this world a place with variety.
+We’re just all different from one another and the path we choose makes this world a place with variety.

 This was a rant about the male side mostly since it has to do with Will and all.
 Yet I think it could apply for all of the categories that were mentioned in the award as well.
 Because honestly, it doesn’t make much of a difference.
 The bottom-line: Get over it.